LTLA/singlepp-references/README.md

 ### `genes.csv`

 This is a CSV file containing information about each gene in `matrix.csv`.
-The first column contains the Ensembl identifiers while the second column contains the gene symbols.
+The first column contains the Ensembl identifiers, the second column contains the gene symbols, and the third column contains Entrez IDs.
+Missing identifiers in any field are represented as empty strings.
 No row or column names should be listed here.

 ### `labels_*.csv`